jmathai/elodie/Readme.md

 ```
 # I can import a single file into your library.
-./elodie.py import --destination="/where/i/want/my/photo/to/go" /full/path/to/file.jpg
+elodie import --destination="/where/i/want/my/photo/to/go" /full/path/to/file.jpg

 # I can also import all the photos from a directory into your library.
-./elodie.py import --destination="/where/i/want/my/photo/to/go" /where/my/photos/are
+elodie import --destination="/where/i/want/my/photo/to/go" /where/my/photos/are
 ```

 ## Why not use a database?